tomberek/mcm/manual/ii.md

 may be used for this purpose.

-Afford the accused a continuing opportunity to return to the courtroom
+(C) Afford the accused a continuing opportunity to return to the courtroom

 upon assurance of good behavior.
 To this end, the accused should be brought